samlawski/codecookies/flask-2-tutorial/09-crud.md

 }
 ```

 👀  _Attention: The price was a string in our old data set.
 I adjusted it here to be a number.
-If it would be a string, our script would break as we defined `price` to be a `db.Numeric` value._
+If it were a string, our script would break as we defined `price` to be a `db.Numeric` value._

 Now, add a for-loop that loops over each data point.
 This might look different depending on whether you loop over a dictionary or a list.
-In our example we want to loop over a diciotnary.
+In our example, we want to loop over a dictionary.
 So this is what it would look like:

 ```py
 for slug, cookie in cookies_data.items():
 ```

-Now, within that loop we want to create a new record for each item and assign the slug, name, and price.
+Now, within that loop, we want to create a new record for each item and assign the slug, name, and price.
 Remember, the `id` is set automatically by SQLAlchemy.

 There are different ways to accomplish this.
-But first we need to create an instance of each cookie using the `Cookie` class:
+But first, we need to create an instance of each cookie using the `Cookie` class:

 ```py
 for slug, cookie in cookies_data.items():